 #4 MS PowerPoint

-You’ve probably heard a lot of people saying, "Death by PowerPoint", and all kinds of stuff relating to how evil PowerPoint is.
+You’ve probably heard a lot of people saying, "Death by PowerPoint", and all kinds of stuff relating to how PowerPoint is perceived.
 The fact is, MS Office is not going to be removed from our corporate lives anytime soon.
 Businesses need communication and presentation.
-Nothing beats PowerPoint in sharing ideas with stakeholders, especially if compatibility with other applications and systems is what you’re after.
+Nothing beats software like PowerPoint in sharing ideas with stakeholders, especially if compatibility with other applications and systems is what you’re after.

 #3 MS Word